quickwit-oss/quickwit/docs/tutorials/add-full-text-search-to-your-olab-db.md

 This guide will help you add full-text search to a well-known OLAP database, Clickhouse, using the Quickwit search streaming feature.
 Indeed Quickwit exposes a REST endpoint that streams ids or whatever attributes matching a search query **extremely fast** (up to 50 million in 1 second), and Clickhouse can easily use them with joins queries.

 We will take the [Github archive dataset](https://www.gharchive.org/), which gathers more than 3 billion Github events: `WathEvent`, `PullRequestEvent`, `IssuesEvent`...
-You can dive into this [great analysis] (https://ghe.clickhouse.tech/) made by Clickhouse to have a good understanding of the dataset.
-We also took strong inspiration from this work, and we are very grateful for them to have shared this.
+You can dive into this [great analysis](https://ghe.clickhouse.tech/) made by Clickhouse to have a good understanding of the dataset.
+We also took strong inspiration from this work, and we are very grateful to them for sharing this.

 ## Install